TSerious/QuickFioriTimeEvents/README.md

 </ul>

 ## Configuring the application
+You can customize what is shown in the right click menu ([see here](#menu-elements)) and other stuff.

 Right now the application can only be configured via the config.ini file.
-The file in seperated into different sections.
+The file is seperated into different sections.
 In order to change the settings of the application you have to edit the config.ini file.
 The settings of each section are described in the tables below.

-### Menu items
-In order to customize what is shown in the right click menu you have to change the settings *[General]Order*.

 ### ArriveLeave
 <table>